SpellholdStudios/1pp/README.md

 - The original Baldur's Gate II (BG2, or just SoA), with or without the Throne of Bhaal (ToB) expansion.
 - The conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="http://www.pocketplane.net/mambo/index.php?option=com_content&task=blogcategory&id=143&Itemid=98">Baldur's Gate Tutu</a> (Tutu).
-- The original Icewind Dale (IWD) with either of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM).
+- The original Icewind Dale (IWD) with either one of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM).
 - Icewind Dale II (IWD2).

 1pp is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/159-1pp/">report them on the forum!</a><br>